-A dynamic segment tree is useful when the underlying array is sparse, i.e., the range [0, N-1] of allowed indices is large, but most array values are zeros.
-While an ordinary segment tree uses O(N) memory, a dynamic segment tree only uses $O(n \log N)$ memory, where n is the number of operations performed.
+A dynamic segment tree is useful when the underlying array is sparse, i.e., the range [0, n - 1] of allowed indices is large, but most array values are zeros.
+While an ordinary segment tree uses O(n) memory, a dynamic segment tree only uses $O(k \log n)$ memory, where k is the number of operations performed.

-A sparse segment tree initially has only one node [0, N - 1] whose value is zero, which means that every array value is zero.
+A sparse segment tree initially has only one node [0, n - 1] whose value is zero, which means that every array value is zero.
 After updates, new nodes are dynamically added to the tree.
-For example, if N = 16 and the elements in positions 3 and 10 have been modified, the tree contains the following nodes:
+For example, if n = 16 and the elements in positions 3 and 10 have been modified, the tree contains the following nodes:

-Any path from the root node to a leaf contains $O(\log N)$ nodes, so each operation adds at most $O(\log N)$ new nodes to the tree.
-Thus, after n operations, the tree contains at most $O(n \log N)$ nodes.
+Any path from the root node to a leaf contains $O(\log n)$ nodes, so each operation adds at most $O(\log n)$ new nodes to the tree.
+Thus, after k operations, the tree contains at most $O(k \log n)$ nodes.

-Note that if all indices of the elements are known at the beginning of the algorithm, a dynamic segment tree is not necessary, but we can use an ordinary segment tree with index compression (Chapter 9.4).
+Note that if we know all elements to be updated at the beginning of the algorithm, a dynamic segment tree is not necessary, because we can use an ordinary segment tree with index compression (Chapter 9.4).
 However, this is not possible when the indices are generated during the algorithm.